 Learn more about the Applied Economics major.

-To declare a minor, please fill out the Minor Declaration form online.
-You may wish to consult with the Coordinator of Agricultural & Food Business Management Major, the Coordinator of the Applied Economics Major, or some other advisor regarding selection of elective courses, but this is not required.
+To declare a minor, please fill out the Add/Drop a CFANS Minor form online.
+You may wish to consult with the Agricultural & Food Business Management Major Coordinator, the Applied Economics Major Coordinator, or your academic advisor regarding selection of elective courses, but this is not required.

 Learn more about the Agricultural and Food Business Management minor.